bottkars/pcf-jump-azure/README.md

 ### required nameserver delegation

 make sure that your domain has a ns resource record to your pcf domain.
-the  following nameserver entries must be part of the resource record:
+the following list ALL nameserver entries for Azure, 4 will be picked from the Creation of the DNS Zone

 ```bash
 ns1-07.azure-dns.com.